frankchoongsaeng/type-conformity/README.md

 const asUser: Decoder<User> = asObject
     .withField("name", asString)
     .withField("age", asString);
-// ts-error because age in User is number
+// ts-error because age in User is number type,
-// but has been specified as String here
+// but has been specified as string type here.
 ```

 This is a really cool feature but doesn't work so well when you create a decoder with additonal fields.